evanotero/project-happening/README.md

 Proposal Documents can be found on the [_About_](https://github.com/CSCI2254/project-happening/wiki/About) page in the wiki.

 ### Future
-- ~~Add support for the Boston College event calendar: http://events.bc.edu/calendar.xml.~~
 - Add support for events only posted on Facebook by Boston College student groups.
-- ~~Increase the search capability and allow more filtering options.~~

 <hr>
 &copy; 2016 Evan Otero, Clinton Tak, Sinclair Jones